 The flexible use of well-being data provides high-quality research, treatment and care.
-We are developing a way to collect and distribute well-being data from a one-stop shop. #isaacus
+We developed in wide cooperation a way to collect and distribute well-being data from a one-stop shop.
+Findata.fi starts operating at the beginning of 2020.

 A new act will increase the transparency and impact of using social welfare and healthcare data